anicolson/DeepXi/README.md

 * [MATLAB](https://www.mathworks.com/products/matlab.html)

 ## Download the Model
 A trained model can be downloaded from [here](https://www.dropbox.com/s/il0unehep10o0gd/epoch-10.zip?dl=0).
+Unzip and place in the *model* directory.
 The model was trained with a sampling rate of 16 kHz.

+## How to Perform Speech Enhancement
+Simply run the script (python3 deepxi.py).
+Run the script in the virtual environment that TensorFlow is installed in.
+The script has different inference options, and is also able to perform training if required.

 ## Directory Description
 Directory | Description